Winter Weather Dangers: Why Winterizing Is Crucial for Chemical Plants

 - Completing a full walkthrough of the entire facility when winterization is complete

-Plant operators should create winterization checklists that include every single step to prepare a facility for cold weather.
+Plant operators should create winterization checklist that include every single step to prepare a facility for cold weather.
 A formal winterization program, in writing, can help ensure nothing is missed.
-The program should also include best practices for returning a plant to normal operations when cold weather has passed.

 Winterization Regulations & Best Practices